OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/OpcUa-Server-Stacks-Features.md

-# OPC UA Server Stacks Features
+# OPC UA Server Stacks Comparison

 The following matrix shows a comparison about the features of common OPC UA server stacks.
 The comparison was done in December 2021.
 For an up to date list of supported features, please refer to each individual OPC UA stack repository.